It’s not just standing on wobble boards.

 So, which category are you?

-Category 1: Surfs a LOT, Upper Intermediate to Advanced Surfer.
+Upper Intermediate to Advanced Surfer.

 This category of surfer has a decent level of skill, and likely a decent level of fitness due to the amount of surfing.
 These are the crew that can easily build to the more dynamic surf fitness training quite quickly, as the base fitness levels are usually already in place.